Seeking Patient Care?

 Our residents do not serve as teaching assistants in the DPT program because our residency program aims to develop sports rehabilitation clinicians.
 We also believe that the additional cognitive burden of teaching activities, on top of the residency workload, could contribute to burnout-related challenges.

-Selection Process: Sports residency programs nationwide are collaborating with standardized offer dates for applicants.
+Selection Process: Accredited sports residency programs nationwide are collaborating with a match program and standardized offer dates for applicants.
 The proposed official offer date would be on the first Monday in March.

 - Social Life: https://med.miami.edu/miami